 Also used for treating alcoholics, Naltrexone reduces cravings and also blocks the effects of Vicodin in the case of a relapse.

 In 2012, nearly 1 million people received treatment for their addiction to prescription pain relievers.
 You aren’t alone in your journey to recovery.
-Reach out to a treatment provider to learn more about your recovery options and breaking the cycle of addiction.
+Reach out to a treatment provider to learn more about recovery options.